larammerce/docs/8.x/theme-development/file-management.md

 @include('_underscore-template')
 ```

-**Note:** Consider that it's reasonable to put all of the repeatable components in the `_base.blade.php` to save the time and ebnergy for designing new pages.
+**Note:** Consider that it's reasonable to put all of the repeatable components in the `_base.blade.php` to save the time and energy for designing new pages.

 ### How to review changes

-To review the changes on the files, `/path/to/larammerce-base-theme`, run `npm run watch` command, and after every change, run `./deploy` to see the results.
+To review the changes on the files, `/path/to/larammerce-base-theme`, run `npm run watch` command, and after every change, run `./deploy.sh` to see the results.

 If you are adding a new file:

- - Firstly, `/path/to/resourses/assets/sass/` and create a file. (for example  `page-index.scss`).
+ - Firstly, `/path/to/Larammerce-base-theme/resourses/assets/sass/` and create a file. (for example  `page-index.scss`).
  - Then import the page in the `parts.scss` file.

     ```html
     @import "page-index";
     ```
 - Run `npm run watch`
-- Run `./deploy`
+- Run `./deploy.sh`

 #### Video sources